 It is acknowledged that things change, and it is understood that the commitment of the lead agency to these priority improvements is based on current known resourcing and organisational priorities.
 Over the next 12 months, a quarterly progress report will be prepared in collaboration with the lead agencies and reported to the NZGIS4EM Committee and the Ministry for Civil Defence and Emergency Management.

-An update will the published in June 2020, including progress with the improvements, which will also provide an opportunity to revise the priority improvements and deadlines.
+A report on the data improvements will be published in June 2020, which will also provide an opportunity to review the priority improvements and deadlines.
 What can LINZ contribute?

 LINZ understands the vital importance of having datasets which are fit for purpose to inform those working in resilience and climate change.
 This is why LINZ is investing in improving the key datasets where it is the lead agency.

-In addition, LINZ recognises the importance of key datasets maintained by other lead agencies, and their contribution to resilience and climate change.
-The recent lead agency workshop (4th June 2019) identified a number of ways in which LINZ can contribute and collaborate with lead agencies to ensure the successful outcome of the key datasets project.

-LINZ is able to contribute by keeping in regular contact with all lead agencies over the next 12 months, in order to administer quarterly progress reports and publishing an annual progress report.

-LINZ will also be identifying opportunities to promote the key datasets as the national single source of truth, which can be relied upon and easily accessed during an emergency response, both with data users, with the senior managers in the lead agencies and with Ministers.
+The importance of key datasets maintained by other lead agencies and their contribution to resilience and climate change is also clear.
+The lead agency workshop in June 2019 identified a number of ways in which LINZ can collaborate with lead agencies to ensure the successful outcome for resilience and climate change data improvements.
+LINZ will keep in regular contact with all lead agencies over the next 12 months, in order to administer quarterly progress reports and publish an annual progress report.
+LINZ will also identify opportunities to promote the key datasets as the national single source of truth, which can be relied upon and easily accessed during an emergency response, both with data users, lead agency senior managers and with Ministers.
 In addition, LINZ is able to support lead agencies with drafting business cases and communications relating to the key datasets for resilience and climate change project.
+LINZ is committed to facilitating any queries and supporting any government agency in regard to datasets which play a role in resilience and climate change.
 The LINZ Resilience Team have prepared metadata guidance and can work with the lead agencies to ensure the key datasets have associated metadata with sufficient detail to support their use.
 The LINZ Resilience Team will also continue to work with the Department of Internal Affairs to improve the data.govt.nz interface to ensure it is user friendly and to encourage agencies to publish relevant datasets, which will be curated into specific data groups.
 LINZ looks forward to working with the lead agencies and the data users to make a real difference to resilience and climate change.